 well as the important differences among them.
 The new Gen Ed

 program encourages students to understand their various courses as related parts

 of a connected and coherent educational experience.

-The summer funding application asks faculty to propose
+The summer funding application asked faculty to propose

-pairs and clusters, but actual course proposals will probably not require
+pairs and clusters, but actual course proposals do not require

 detailed information about pairs and clusters.
 The reason for this is that the

 Senate Curriculum and Instruction Committee can approve only individual courses.

 As a result, whether or not courses are offered as pairs or clusters will be largely a matter

 of planning and scheduling.
 Well-planned course pairs and clusters will make an